 Picture this: Your partner walks in at the end of the day and puts their arm around you, looking for a little physical affection after a day of running around.
 You instinctively recoil and move away from their touch as quickly as possible.
-If this sounds familiar, there’s a good chance you’re feeling “touched out.”
+If this sounds familiar, there’s a good chance you’re feeling something called being ‘touched out.’
 As it turns out, this is a very common feeling for parents to experience, and there are several things to know about feeling touched out that will help you and your partner navigate this feeling.

-If, for example, you spend most of your day in close contact with your kid (perhaps they like to lie on you when you’re sitting on the couch, be in your arms while you do chores, or are still being breastfed), by the time your partner gets home, the last thing in the world you want is more physical touch, such as a hug or kiss.
+If, for example, you spend most of your day in close contact with your kid (perhaps they like to lie on you when you’re sitting on the couch, be in your arms while you do chores, or are still being breastfed), by the time your partner gets home, the last thing in the world you want is more physical touch.
 “Many moms report that their bodies become central to their family's needs, be it breastfeeding, rocking and carrying children, babywearing, and just the general physical demands of caregiving with children,” Venuto says, “as well as if they are in a partnered relationship, their body becomes an integral component of fulfilling their partner’s sexual needs.”

 Having an understanding of what being touched out is and why it happens can help you and your family cope with it.
 Here are just a few things to know about this all-too-common emotion.